Anders-Telus/github-templates-demo/graphql/README.md

 7. RestDataSource - to connect REST endpoints from subgraphs
 8. MongoDataSource - to connect with Mongo Databases https://www.apollographql.com/docs/apollo-server/data/data-sources/
 9. Authentication & Authorization
+10. Tracing & Monitoring - OpenTelemetry or any other options

 Sample APIs